 More information on Commute Ontario at Carleton University can be found here.

 Carleton has partnered with VeloGo, the citywide bike share program to offer bike sharing on campus.
 The expanded program saw additional hub (drop off and pick up locations) on the campus, as well as the ability to drop bikes at a convenient and safe location.
-Over 200 members of the community, including visitors to the campus, used this facility to get around the campus and explore our beautiful city.
+Over 200 members of the community, including visitors to the campus, have used this facility to get around the campus and explore our beautiful city.

 Transport Demand Management